-If you’re on the hunt for the best exercises for diastasis recti, you’re probably someone who’s been pregnant.
+If you’re on the hunt for the best diastasis recti exercise, you’re probably someone who’s been pregnant.
 You’ve likely been researching the condition known as Diastasis Recti.
 According to the Mayo Clinic, Diastasis Recti is a condition in which “the two large parallel bands of muscles that meet in the middle of the abdomen begin to separate.”

 Think of splitting your six-pack into two three-packs.
 Diastasis Recti might cause a bulge in the middle where the two muscles separate.

 Since all of the abdominal muscles meet at the front of your abdomen, when the connective tissue in the middle is weakened and stretches far enough to leave a gap, it takes all of your ab muscles with it.

 You probably know your core is the center of the strength in your body.
 So if your core muscles are all compromised, the rest of your body is too.

 It’s a complex subject, and no true steadfast rules exist since many of us ladies may have varying degrees of the condition.

 But there are tips on how to work out with Diastasis Recti; getting back into an exercise routine with the condition can be done.

 What Is Diastasis Recti Anyway?

 Diastasis most often develops in the late stages of pregnancy and appears postpartum.
 But the truth is that not only pregnant women can get diastasis.